mmikkel/AlwaysValidate-Craft/README.md

 #### 1.0
 * Initial public release

-### Disclaimer
+#### Disclaimer
 Always Validate is provided free of charge.
 The author is not responsible for data loss or any other problems resulting from the use of this plugin.
 Found a bug?
-Please report any issues on GitHub.
-Pull requests are very welcome!
+Please report any issues [here](https://github.com/mmikkel/AlwaysValidate-Craft/issues). **Pull requests are very welcome!**
-Please note that this is a hobby project, and no promises are made regarding response time, feature implementations or bug amendments.
+_Please note that this is a hobby project, and no promises are made regarding response time, feature implementations or bug amendments._